-The mutation can be passed by a parent at fertilization of; 1) germ line the ovum by the sperm, or 2) later in embryonic development.
-If NF2 started in fetal instead of fertilization development, the point NF2 starts determines how many cells of the body will have damaged NF2 cells.
-The point of NF2 development, determines how much of the body is at risk of the specific mutation formation an individual has.
+The mutation can pass during reproduction at fertilization of; 1) germ line the ovum by the sperm, one parent has the condition, or 2) later in embryonic development.
+If NF started a few cell division growth during fetal instead of at fertilization development, will determine how many cells of the body will have damaged NF cells.
+The point of NF development determines how much of the body is at risk of NF; left side, right side, arms, legs, chest, spine or brain.
+Later cellular development of NF could be in the part of the body the mutation would not have had issues, and this is often why their children may have NF in every cell, while the parent has no NF issues.

 All forms of NF are neurological conditions where tumors develop and grow at a particular rate.
 However, the three forms of NF are otherwise completely different disorders.
 Tumor types common to specific regions of the body and are typically different for all three forms of NF.

 To understand the genetics of NF2, it might help to understand some basics of genetics.
 DNA (Deoxyribonucleic acid) is a combined series of molecular components in each cell in the body which determines what all living entities will grow to be and have.
-Within each living creature there are set instructions but as creatures are more complex the DNA has room for variations.
+Within each living creature there are set instructions, but as creatures are more complex, the DNA has room for variations, some of the DNA in humans consists of a combination of structures called genes; that are required for the development of new cells as a person grows.
+New cellular development is also necessary for a healthy immune system.

 Some of the DNA in humans consists of a combination of structures called genes; that are required for development of new cells as a person grows.
 New cellular development is also necessary for a healthy immune system.